afreeorange/rosolli/README.md

 # Rosolli-ɑ

 A frontend to [Beets](https://github.com/beetbox/beets).
 Can be used without Beets as well.
+A giant work-in-progress.

-Just an overcomplicated way of teaching myself tRPC, Prisma, Vite, Tanstack Query, and other new things (this entire project can be done with Express and Mithril).
+Just an overcomplicated way of teaching myself tRPC, Prisma, Vite, Tanstack Query, and other new things.
+This entire project can be done with REST, Express, and something lightweight like Mithril or Vue with little fuss...

 ## TODO